1. Rules of debate at meetings

 - A motion to add to or vary or revoke one or more of the council’s standing orders, except one that incorporates mandatory statutory requirements, shall be proposed by a special motion, the written notice by at least 2 councillors to be given to the Proper Officer in accordance with standing order 9 above.

-- The Proper Officer shall provide a copy of the council’s standing orders to a councillor as soon as possible after he has delivered his acceptance of office form.
+- The Proper Officer shall provide a copy of the council’s standing orders to a councillor as soon as possible after they have delivered their acceptance of office form.

 - The decision of the Chair of a meeting as to the application of standing orders at the meeting shall be final.